"With a name so timid will she be brought forth

 Barbara Taylor's recent article on Catherine Barmby in the Oxford Dictionary of National Biography is good too.

-I have a section on Goodwyn Barmby and William Blake in my new book, 'The Wisdom Tradition', which should be back from the printer in late August.
+I have a section on Goodwyn Barmby and William Blake in my book, The Wisdom Tradition.

 Woman-Saviour now we muster